CounterpartyXCP/Documentation/Tutorials/User_Tutorials/multisig_counterwallet.md

 # Using multisig with Counterwallet

 Counterparty and Counterwallet support a basic form of multisig.
 Here’s an example of the process involved with creating and sending to and from a multisig address.
+Currently, 1-of-2, 2-of-2, 1-of-3, 2-of-3 and 3-of-3 multisig are supported at the moment.

 In this example, we’ll use a **2-of-3** multisig.
 With our multisig support, you may send and receive Bitcoin or any Counterparty asset (including XCP) in Counterwallet.

 ## Creating a 2-of-3 multisig address:
 * Create 3 separate Counterwallet accounts.
 (Each one will normally be owned by a separate person, although this is not a requirement.)